PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer-0-1-2(3).md

-The issue is that the `equals` method of the DataFrame class is returning `True` when it should be returning `False` for the given test case.
-The issue is caused by the fact that the `sorted` function is used on the `self.blocks` and `other.blocks` lists, which changes the order of the blocks and leads to incorrect comparison.
+Based on the error message and the description, the bug is in the `equals` method of the `DataFrame` class.
+The method is not comparing the blocks correctly, causing it to return `True` instead of `False` when the blocks have different locations.

-To fix this issue, we can modify the `canonicalize` function to not include the block order information.
-This can be achieved by removing the `block.mgr_locs.as_array.tolist()` from the tuple returned by the `canonicalize` function.
+To fix this bug, we need to modify the `canonicalize` function used for sorting the blocks.
+Currently, it uses `block.mgr_locs.as_array.tolist()` for sorting.
+We can replace this line with `hash(block.mgr_locs)` to create a hash of the block locations.
+This change will ensure that blocks with different locations are correctly distinguished.

-Here's the fixed code:
+Here's the fixed code snippet:

 ```python
 def equals(self, other):